 From the field to the lab and everywhere in between, our students find fulfilling careers making a difference in the world.

 More than farming, careers in crop sciences allow students to make a difference in the world through plant genetics, biotechnology, business, crop production, sustainability, and other areas of science and technology.
 Most students graduate with 2+ job offers in consulting, research, medicine, and more.
-On average, 30 percent of our undergraduate students attend graduate school.
+On average, more than 30 percent of our undergraduate students attend graduate school.

 Careers in agribusiness require knowledge in agronomy, biology, business, and technology to help commercial agriculture companies and producers manage successful agricultural enterprises.
 From finance to plant pathology, agribusiness professionals use a unique background of crop sciences and business to promote the development of crops.